Assistant Professor of Theology;

 According to Starkenburg, “the study of theology (and other disciplines undertaken from a Christian perspective) is more than distinctions and arguments.
 I believe that teachers, whether we like it or not, shape students in a host of ways.”
 He sees his work life as “a site of God’s presence,” and considers academic work at a Christian liberal arts college to be a “shared wonder at God’s creation.”

 “I have no pretensions that studying theology makes my life more exemplary than others. ” The contexts in which I have studied theology helps me realize that God is indeed active outside the boundaries of the Christian community and that Christian communities must “ provide a wide witness to the kingdom of God.”

-Starkenburg is married to Rebekah Starkenburg, who serves as the Coordinator of the First Year Experience at Trinity.
+Starkenburg is married to Rebekah Starkenburg, who serves as the vice president of student development and retention at Trinity.
 The Starkenburgs have two children, Samuel and Mia, and reside in Homewood, IL.
 The family worships together at Hope Christian Reformed Church in Oak Forest.

 - Biblical Foundations: The Old Testament and its Fulfillment

 - The Nature and Ministry of the Church

 - Pentateuch Studies

 - Basic Teachings of the Christian Faith

 - American Academy of Religion

 “Tibi placent in nobisResurrection and Relics,” Annual Meeting of the American Academy of Religion, Christian Theological Research Fellowship, November 2007.